wes-chen/build-a-website/lesson-01/README.md

 ## Github Desktop

 Next time, we will explore what [Github Desktop](https://desktop.github.com) is and how we will use it.
+Github Desktop is an application that allows us to use Git without needing a command line interface.

 ## Task: Make a Github account!